macarthur-lab/matchbox/README.md

 <p align="center"><img width="160" src="aux-files/matchbox-logo.png"></p>

+### <i>Due to low bandwidth, this repo is not being actively maintained and there will not be any new features/ enhancements in the near future</i>

 # <i>matchbox</i>

 <i>matchbox</i> was originally developed at the MacArthur Lab for the Broad Center for Mendelian Genomics with the goal of functioning as a portable bridge to the Matchmaker Exchange.
 It was then shared as open source software under the BSD License.